 Videos by Kyle Kadow, Luminous photo by Paul Mitchell

 striking perspective on movement in space, Wild Space’s acclaimed site-specific events transform Milwaukee landmarks into “…imagination-stirring, site-specific modern dance performances…”(Milwaukee Journal Sentinel).
-Wild Space has presented 31 site-specific events at 24 sites over 31 seasons, from the Lynden Sculpture Garden to the industrial heart of the Menomonee Valley, from the Milwaukee Art Museum to the haunting beauty of Turner Ballroom.
+Wild Space has presented 30 site-specific events at 22 sites in Milwaukee over 31 seasons, from the Lynden Sculpture Garden to the industrial heart of the Menomonee Valley, from the Milwaukee Art Museum to the haunting beauty of Turner Ballroom.

 Artifacts September 2017